-I was asked to write an essay on this topic as part of a written test in a
+I was asked to write an essay on this topic as part of a written test

-for my answer sheet.
+them and asked for my answer sheet.
 They obliged me with a photocopy.

-Well, let me take Prime Minister Manmohan Singh's route by asking for a
+Well, let me take Prime Minister Manmohan Singh's route by asking for

-influence (no pun intended) to the planet Earth.
+sphere of influence (no pun intended) to the planet Earth.
 The problem

 is, what about the rest of the universe?
 Do our gods or THE God have

-the good old universe has a limit.* Do
+the good old universe has a limit.

-do they have among themselves?
+of relationship do they have among themselves?

 Let's come back to terra firma for a moment.
-Have the gods of the earth
+Have the gods of the

-are nowhere in sight.
+escape this test are nowhere in sight.
 They have been absent for so

 long!
 Should we take this as a sign there is no "God"?

 Recall the story of Saint Ramakrishna Parahamsa trying to answer